baspete/objectdemo/README.md

 	    params.id = params.id || "baspete",
 	    params.el = params.el || $("#content1");

-	    // Nested, named callbacks
-	    app.getTweets(params.id, function(data){
-	      app.parseTweets(data, function(tweets){
+	    // Get the tweets (async XHR), then parse and render them app.getTweets(params.id, function(data){
+	      var tweets = app.parseTweets(data);
 	      app.insert(tweets, params.el);
 	    });
-	    });
 	  }
 	};

 That's a function.
-In this case, it uses a series of nested named callbacks (defined as methods on the `app` namespace at the top of app.js) to get a user's Twitter feed via XHR, extract and format the tweets into an HTML list, and insert the results into the DOM where we asked it to.
-Simple.
+In this case, it uses a nested named callback to get a user's Twitter feed via XHR, extract and format the tweets into an HTML list, and insert the results into the DOM where we asked it to.

+The key thing to note is that this is a **one time operation**.
+When we called this function, it executed and closed.
+We can call it again with different `params` (or even the same ones), but once it closes it's done.

 ### Example 2 - Creating an Instance of a Constructor Object

 Our second example works a bit differently.
 It looks like:

+	// Example 2: Using a Constructor
 	app.tfln = new app.ConstructorTweets({
 	  id:"TFLN",
 	  el:$("#content2")